aimms/how-to/Articles/544/544-dex-and-oauth.rst

 	!add bearer token
 	dex::oauth::AddBearerToken('MS', "getUser");

+As you can see we've added a reference to a Callback procedure, necessary for the request to be handled properly but which will also be used to map the retrieved results onto a string parameter (or catch any possible error and show the related message).
-As you can see we've added a Callback and are tracing the request of which we store the results in a file called Trace.xml.
+We are also tracing the request of which we store the results in a file called Trace.xml.
 The actual response will be in Output.json.
-Both of these files can be accesses if you run the procedure(s) locally.
+Both of these files can be accessed if you run the procedure(s) locally.
 Now we are ready to perform the request:

 .. code-block:: aimms